kurtunderscore/DarkAmbient/README.md

 # DarkAmbient
-A dark ambient music composition (in-progress) that is being programmed using the Supercollider
+A dark ambient music composition (in-progress) that is being programmed using Supercollider